Accredited Homeschool Programs in NJ

 - Personal Academic Support Specialist

+The transition between traditional education to homeschooling happens very smoothly in New Jersey.
 Parents simply withdraw their child from school and start homeschooling.
-There’s no requirement to inform the state, so families can begin homeschooling as soon as they’re ready.
-Starting homeschooling is simpler than it seems.
-Here are the basic steps to help parents begin:
+There is no need for families to inform the state, so families can begin homeschooling as soon as they’re ready.
+Here are the steps that homeschooling families usually follow:

 New Jersey homeschool laws are minimal.
 Parents are required to provide their child with an education equivalent to public school, but there’s no need to submit a curriculum, testing, or reports to the state.

-Parents can find homeschool associations in New Jersey through websites like Home School Legal Defense Association or The HomeSchool Mom.
-These organizations provide resources, help, and connections to support homeschooling families.
+Parents who decide to homeschool in NJ never feel isolated from the society.
+They can find homeschool associations in New Jersey through websites like Home School Legal Defense Association or The HomeSchool Mom.
+These organizations have resources, help, and connections needed to support homeschooling families.